CLEP / Western Civilization I

 Question 5: The sale of what prompted Martin Luther to write his 95 theses about the condition of Christianity?

-1. Remittances
+1. Relics

-4. Papal bulls
+2. Papal bulls

-Correct Answer: B. Indulgences
+Correct Answer: C. Indulgences

 Explanation: Martin Luther was disgusted about the sale of indulgences by Johann Tetzel.
 Usually indulgences were only granted to people who did some sort of penance like going on a pilgrimage, or saying a lot of prayers.
 But the Roman Catholic Church needed money so they allowed indulgences to be bought.
 Luther believed that it was only faith in God, not doing any special works that saved people.